ChristopherKlay/StadiaEnhanced/translations.md

     notificationdesc: 'Display a notification when Stadia Enhanced updated to a new version ("Auto" hides after 5 seconds, "Manual" stays until user interaction).',
     streammode: 'Streaming Mode',
     streammodedesc: 'Enable to make certain elements (i.e. the friends list) unreadable while streaming (via tools like OBS / Discord).',
+    forcefocus: 'Force Focus',
+    forcefocusdesc: 'Enable to stop games from pausing automatically when not focused.',
     catprev: 'Category Preview',
     catprevdesc: 'Hides the category tags when hovering over a game.',
     streammondesc: 'Activate to start the monitor whenever a game starts.',